jessicadelgrande/cb-wd-7-notes/react-contextAPI.md

 ```

 Here's what's happening:
 - We are creating a context object instance in the `App.js` component by declaring a variable and calling `createContext()`.
+At the top of this file we import `{ createContext }`.
 - We are assigning a value to the context using `.Provider`.
 - In a separate component -- that is not a direct descendant of `App.js` --  we are calling `useContext` so we can use `DeliveryContext` in that component.
+Because we're using context here, remember to import `{ useContext }`.

 **How does this all work?**